ferzanagehringer3/Github-Collaboration/README.md

 **Partner A**:

--Open the VS Code command menu (same as for git clone) and select `git checkout` our_mission
+- Open the VS Code command menu (same as for git clone) and select `git checkout` our_mission

 This command creates a new branch named our_mission and switches you to it.